thekrisho/Android-Sensor-Monitor/README.md

 JDBC Servlet: Since we can't directly access the database with HTML, we are using java to run sql staments and java "system.out" to run a mini HTML servlet.
 Please see my repository for more detail on that https://github.com/thekrisho/JDBC-Servlet

+Tips:
+- DONT FORGET TO ADD PERMISSIONS FOR INTERNET SOMEWHERE IN THE MANIFEST: <uses-permission android:name="android.permission.INTERNET"></uses-permission>
+- DONT FORGET "http://" BEFORE YOUR SERVER URL OF YOU MAY ENCOUNTER PROBLEMS